Champaign DUI Defense Lawyers

-For over 35 years, Bruno Law Offices has been dedicated to defending the rights of people who are charged with a crime.
-Far too often, individuals are arrested when the police did not have a search warrant, pulled over when they did nothing wrong, and charged with crimes they did not commit.
+For over 35 years, Bruno Law Offices has been dedicated to defending the rights of people charged with a crime.
+Far too often, individuals are arrested when the police do not have a search warrant, pulled over when they did nothing wrong, and charged with crimes they did not commit.
 Criminal charges are serious and potentially damaging, but you can fight them with the help of a Champaign DUI attorney.
 Call us at (217) 328-6000 or fill out a contact form on our website to learn more about your legal options.

 Do I Need a Criminal Defense Attorney?

 • Building your case: The burden of proving your guilt falls on the prosecution, and a strong defense can make their job more difficult.
-A DUI lawyer will look through official police reports, arrest records, and other pieces of evidence to build a defense for you.
+A DUI lawyer will look through official police reports, arrest records, and other evidence to build a defense for you.

 • Investigators and witnesses: Part of your defense could involve the testimonials of other people.
 Witnesses to crimes are often hesitant to speak without a lawyer present.
 A criminal defense attorney creates a comfortable environment for witness testimony.
 In addition, investigators can help corroborate or dispute witness testimony to boost your case.

-• Objectivity: Your attorneys deal with individuals charged with crimes for a living, so they can offer an objective perspective about your case.
+• Objectivity: Your attorneys deal with individuals charged with crimes for a living so that they can offer an objective perspective about your case.
 Whether you are wondering how your future will look, the odds of your case being dismissed, or whether you could take a plea deal, a knowledgeable criminal defense lawyer has answers to help you.

-The choice to hire a criminal defense lawyer is ultimately a personal one, but the benefits of an advocate typically outweigh associated costs.
+The choice to hire a criminal defense lawyer is ultimately a personal one, but the benefits of an advocate typically outweigh the associated costs.
 For more information about what a criminal defense lawyer can do for your case, contact (217) 328-6000.

 Why Should I Choose Bruno Law Offices?

-In Champaign and across Illinois, there are plenty of DUI defense lawyers who would be willing to take your case.
+In Champaign and across Illinois, plenty of DUI defense lawyers would be willing to take your case.
 It can be difficult to choose which firm or lawyer will be the right fit for you and obtain the results you need in your case.
 With so much on the line, including your reputation, license, and relationships, you want to be sure you make a good decision about who should represent you.
 These are a few reasons we think Bruno Law Offices will be a good choice for you:

 • Local resources: We have practiced law in the greater Champaign area for decades.
 As such, we know the system well and have access to resources at the local level that can help you when you need it most.
 Our firm is prepared to take on complex cases and mobilize our resources whenever necessary.

-• “Never too busy”: Past clients describe our lawyers as communicative, fast to respond, and “never too busy”.
+• “Never too busy”: Past clients describe our lawyers as communicative, fast to respond, and “never too busy.”
 Whether the case has severe consequences or is relatively small, we make sure to provide you with the answers and peace of mind necessary to move past any guilt, shame, or confusion you may be experiencing.

 • Ready for Anything: We have handled cases from drug trafficking conspiracies to death-penalty murder cases.
 Our firm’s diverse range of work makes us well-equipped to deal with any level of DUI case, regardless of size or scope.